datajoint/element-calcium-imaging/README.md

     lab.schema.drop()
     ```

-+ For a more in-depth exploration of ingested data, please refer to the following example jupyter notebook.
++ For a more in-depth exploration of ingested data, please refer to the example [notebook](notebooks/explore_workflow.ipynb).
-    ```
-    jupyter notebook
-    notebooks/explore_data.ipynb
-    ```

 ## Development mode installation